eisensafran/brokken/reports/Fontbakery report Brokken bold.md

     WARN The following codepoints supported by the font are not covered by any subsets defined in the font's metadata file, and will never be served.
 You can solve
          this by either manually adding additional subset declarations to METADATA.pb, or by editing the glyphset definitions.

-          • U+02C7 CARON: try adding one of: yi, tifinagh, canadian-aboriginal
+          • U+02C7 CARON: try adding one of: canadian-aboriginal, yi, tifinagh
-          • U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
+          • U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
-          • U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
+          • U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
-          • U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
+          • U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
           • U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
-          • U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, coptic, tifinagh, cherokee
+          • U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, math, tifinagh, coptic
-          • U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+          • U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
-          • U+0307 COMBINING DOT ABOVE: try adding one of: syriac, tai-le, tifinagh, old-permic, canadian-aboriginal, coptic, malayalam, math
+          • U+0307 COMBINING DOT ABOVE: try adding one of: coptic, canadian-aboriginal, tai-le, malayalam, syriac, math, old-permic, tifinagh
           • U+030A COMBINING RING ABOVE: try adding syriac
-          • U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee 14 more.
+          • U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee

-         Use -F or --full-lists to disable shortening of long lists.
+          • U+030C COMBINING CARON: try adding one of: cherokee, tai-le
+          • U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
+          • U+0327 COMBINING CEDILLA: not included in any glyphset definition
+          • U+0328 COMBINING OGONEK: not included in any glyphset definition
+          • U+1EBC LATIN CAPITAL LETTER E WITH TILDE: try adding vietnamese
+          • U+1EBD LATIN SMALL LETTER E WITH TILDE: try adding vietnamese
+          • U+2190 LEFTWARDS ARROW: try adding one of: symbols, math
+          • U+2192 RIGHTWARDS ARROW: try adding one of: symbols, math
+          • U+2194 LEFT RIGHT ARROW: try adding one of: symbols, math
+          • U+2195 UP DOWN ARROW: try adding one of: symbols, math
+          • U+2196 NORTH WEST ARROW: try adding one of: symbols, math
+          • U+2197 NORTH EAST ARROW: try adding one of: symbols, math
+          • U+2198 SOUTH EAST ARROW: try adding one of: symbols, math
+          • U+2199 SOUTH WEST ARROW: try adding one of: symbols, math

          Or you can add the above codepoints to one of the subsets supported by the font: latin, latin-ext [code: unreachable-subsetting]